-- Establish a positive working relationship with the encampment - Understand their plans and negotiate their move-on - Conduct mandatory welfare checks of all occupiers (see sec x) - Advise about standards expected whilst resident on Council owned land - Take vehicle and registration number details - Advise occupants of the process the council intends to follow to recover possession of the land.
+- Establish a positive working relationship with the encampment - Understand their plans and negotiate their move-on - Conduct mandatory welfare checks of all occupiers - Advise about standards expected whilst resident on Council owned land - Take vehicle and registration number details - Hand deliver a warning letter (appendix 1) advising the occupants they are trespassing on ADC land and informing them of the process the council intends to follow to recover possession of the land.

-A legal Direction to Leave (Criminal) and Trespass Notice (Civil) will be served.
-The Direction requires individual vehicles to vacate the land.
+Time allowing, on day 1 a Direction to Leave will be served.
+The Direction requires vehicles to vacate the land.
 If it is not complied with proceedings can be pursued via the Magistrates Court under s77/78 of the Criminal Justice and Public Order Act 1994.